Nabagata/interview-prep/README.md

 -   Method 2 (By making deQueue operation costly) See [*Implement Queue using Stacks*](https://www.geeksforgeeks.org/queue-using-stacks/)

+ For more info about Stack and Queue, refer [Stack And Queue In Data Structures](https://blog.geekster.in/learn-stack-and-queue-in-data-structures/).

 **Which Data Structure Should be used for implementiong LRU cache?**